Skip to main content

 " You can stay here too."

 Their eyes met.
 She looked simply beautiful even in the dark night.
-He nodded and sited himself carefully away from her.
+He nodded and seated himself carefully away from her.
 The sensations of the hug were still in him.
 She felt the same and looked away.
 They started talking about odd things.
 Childhood stories, siblings, their mothers and friends and finally about the ashram.

 The rays of the blazing sun woke Pratap.
-He looked at her asleep peacefully resting her head on his shoulders.
+He looked at her, asleep, peacefully resting her head on his shoulders.
 He looked at the beautiful face.
 He didn't want to wake her up.
 He felt time would freeze there.
 He removed a strand of her hair from her face and placed it behind her ears.
 She looked up, eyes met, inches from each other.

 " woh...
-Get ready we are leaving."
+Get ready, we are leaving."
 He moved away.

 "Ranaji?"

-"Jaivanta Bai I have made a decision."
-She looked at him scared.
+"Jaivanta Bai, I have made a decision."
+She looked at him, scared.
 Never had his decision pleased her?

-" Am not as bad as you think Jaivanta.
+"I'm not as bad as you think, Jaivanta.
 I will ask Raoji to give us Ajabde for Pratap."

 Jaivanta couldn't believe what she heard.
 She rushed to tell Sajja.
 Dheer Bai was in shock.
 The girl won over her!
 In her anger, she left for Chittor.
 Sajja called Shakti and Chakrapani from Chittor with the good news.
 The duo planned a surprise for Pratap and Ajabde as Pratap's letter arrived from the ashram informing them of their arrival soon.